Plutonomicon/plutarch-plutus/docs/CONCEPTS.md

 foo mb = mb (\x -> x + 42) 0
 ```

 How does that work?
 Recall that `mb` is really just a function.
-Here's how the application of `f` would work-
+Here's how the application of `f` would work:

 ```hs
 foo (just 1)